Trump’s abortion remarks underscore political peril for GOP

 McConnell has thrown cold water on the idea of a national abortion ban, arguing that the issue should be dealt with at the state level.
 Anti-abortion advocates have strongly pushed back against that notion.

-“Don’t say it’s just up to the states now,” said Marilyn Musgrave, vice president of government affairs at the Susan B. Anthony List.
+“Don’t say it’s just up to the states now,” said Marilyn Musgrave, vice president of government affairs at Susan B. Anthony Pro-Life America.
 “No, it’s up to the people and their elected representatives and that includes federally.”

 “Our candidates need to point out how extreme the other side is,“ she added.